Susanna Centlivre: Life

 Centlivre's skill in such roles charmed many men, especially Mr Fox, who would soon become Centlivre's first husband when she was sixteen.
 However, he died less than a year later.
 Following Fox's death, Centlivre is claimed to have married an army officer named Carroll, who died in a duel a year and a half after their union.
 She kept the name Carroll until her next marriage.
 Although much of her early years is speculation, biographers agree that Susanna's knowledge was predominantly self-acquired through reading and conversation.
 Looking at her use of French drama, it is not hard to see that Centlivre also had a sound knowledge of the French language.
 After her husband's death, Centlivre spent much of her time in London, where she turned to writing partly for financial support.

 By 1706, Centlivre had made a small name for herself; however, she still relied on financial support from strolling (acting).
 It was during a performance when she played the role of Alexander the Great in Nathaniel Lee's tragedy The Rival Queens, or the Death of Alexander the Great for the court at Windsor Castle that she caught the eye of Joseph Centlivre.
 Though he was of a lower social class, a mere "yeoman of the mouth [cook] to Queen Anne," they were married on 23 April 1707.

 There is no evidence to suggest where they resided for the first seven years of their marriage.
-Eventually, in late 1712 or early 1713, the Centlivres moved into residence at Buckingham Court, paying the highest rent second only to the Admiralty Office.
+Eventually, in late 1712 or early 1713, the Centlivres moved into residence at Buckingham Court, Spring Gardens, paying the highest rent second only to the Admiralty Office.
 After a long, illustrious career in high literary esteem with writings in the form of poems, letters, books, and, most famously, plays, Susanna Centlivre died on 1 December 1723, from lingering effects of a serious illness contracted in 1719.
 The Evening Post, London Journal, British Journal, and Weekly Journal had brief notices of her death.
 Centlivre's body was buried three days after her death in St. Paul's, Covent Garden.
 A little over a year later, her husband followed.